 When it comes to my own personal care… I use chemical-free versions – often home-made.

 Many people have Multiple Chemical Sensitivity reactions and don’t even know it.

-That little headache you get around perfume or cleaning products is a reaction!
-Sadly, some people react more violently than a little headache.
+That little headache you get when your around perfume or cleaning products is a reaction!

 My reactions can range from mild to severe.
 My worst reaction brought me to the brink of anaphylactic shock.